“First Sessions” Toy List for Toddlers in Speech Therapy from teachmetotalk.com

 Thank goodness we professionals who work with toddlers have come to associate every single skill we teach with PLAY so that it IS very, very, very fun… for the child and for his parents!

 So… without any further explanation, I’m going to share my list of solid go-to toys.
-I use these toys religiously during my first speech therapy visits with toddlers.
+I use these toys faithfully during my first speech therapy visits with toddlers.
 Let me tell you why they’re so great:

 · These toys are EASY to find and most are fairly inexpensive.